 Beyond 6 months: Continued improvement.
 The neural pathways built by years of porn use don't disappear overnight, but they weaken steadily with disuse while the pathways for real intimacy strengthen.

 This timeline varies.
-Factors include how long and how intensely porn was used, whether there’s underlying anxiety or depression, and how supportive the relationship environment is.
-But the direction is consistent: the brain does heal when you give it the chance.
+Factors include how long and how intensely porn was used, whether there's underlying anxiety or depression, and how supportive the relationship environment is.
+The direction is consistent in recovery reports: sexual response can improve when the brain has time away from porn.

 Moving forward

-But it doesn’t reverse on its own.
-It takes the decision to stop, the patience to wait through an uncomfortable resensitization period, and the courage to be honest with your partner about what happened and why.
+It usually does not reverse on its own.
+It takes a decision to stop, a willingness to move through an uncomfortable resensitization period, and enough honesty for the couple to understand what happened and what needs to change.